neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 Row holds: raw offset, cache offset, bytes, markup
     Layer holds file, cache

-Row.get_text(row)
+Row.get_text(Row)
-    if cache_offset is in cache, return ptr into cache else read file from raw_offset, bytes, then   NO
+    if cache_offset is in cache, return pointer into cache else read file from raw_offset, bytes, then   NO

 Who translates raw file into cached file (that Markup uses)?